-The Group conducts its Own Risk & Solvency Assessment ("ORSA") each year to assist the Board in making strategic decisions.
-The ORSA process assesses the Group's current and potential future risks.
-This allows the Board to better understand the Group's risk profile and to ensure that the Group is operating within its risk appetite.
-The ORSA also informs the Executive Team and the Board on the level of capital resources needed to support the business plan.
-The Bermuda Solvency Capital Requirement ("BSCR"), which encompasses the primary risk exposure areas as stated above, provides a risk-based capital tool in determining appropriate levels of capitalization.
+The Bermuda Solvency Capital Requirement ("BSCR"), which encompasses the primary risk exposure areas as stated in Item 3(a), provides a risk-based capital tool in determining appropriate levels of capitalization.
 The BSCR employs a standard mathematical model that correlates the risk underwritten by the Group to the capital that is dedicated to its business.
 The framework that has been developed applies a standard measurement format to the risk associated with the Group's assets, liabilities and premiums, including a formula to take account of catastrophe risk exposure.